 Electric Power and Intelligent Control (EPIC) is a power grid testbed comprising of four stages of Generation, Transmission, Micro-grid, and Smart Home.
+It was officially opened on 22 May 2017 by the Chief Executive of the Energy Market Authority (EMA) of Singapore, Mr Ng Wai Choong.
 EPIC is designed to enable cyber security researchers conduct experiments to assess the effectiveness of novel cyber defense mechanisms.
 EPIC is one of the four testbeds at iTrust that strengthen the infrastructure available to researchers in cyber security.
 The other testbeds include SWaT, WADI, and IoT for, respectively, water treatment, water distribution, and Internet of Things.

 Each of the four stages of EPIC has its own switches, PLCs, power supply unit, protection and communication systems in a fiber optic ring network.
 WAGO PLCs control the opening/closing of breakers and contain the synchronization logic for the generators.
 High-availability Seamless Redundancy and Media Redundancy Protocol (MRP) switches are used in the ring network for redundancy.
 EPIC observes the IEC 61850 communication protocol for the electrical substation and automation system.
 Generic Object Oriented Substation Event (GOOSE) and Manufacturing Message Specification (MMS) are used in the ring network for data transfer between relays and the SCADA workstation.